 Buddhism sees things differently.
 Advancing your skills requires a strong sense of morality.
 It’s not that immoral meditation is a bad idea – immoral meditation fails.
 It doesn’t work.
 Any thoughts of cruelty or apathy derail the exercise.
 Morality is a core component of the practice, like the wheels of a car.
 Skip these lessons and you won’t progress at all.

 Hypnosis teaches ethics in the Buddhist tradition rather than the science tradition.
-It’s not tacked on to appease lawyers; it’s the foundational skill.
+It’s not tacked on to appease lawyers; ethics is the foundational skill.
 It’s the first and last thing taught.
 Whenever a student stumbles, a common question is: “were you intending to do good for this person?
 Or was it all about you?”

 I’m a great hypnotist and I have no idea how to harm someone using hypnosis.
 Hypnosis creates a deep connection between hypnotist and subject.
 It only works when the hypnotist genuinely and intensely desires amazing things for the subject.